First Term (October – February)

 6 ECTS, 30 hours

-1.- Urban Environmental Justice (Isabelle Anguelovski) 15 hours
+1.- Global Environmental Justice (Mariana Walter) 8 hours

 Module 3: Political Ecology and Degrowth Economics

-1.- Political Ecology (Marta Conde, Diego Andreucci) 20 hours
+1.- Political Ecology (Marta Conde and Diego Andreucci) 30 hours

-The course offers a critical introduction to Political Ecology, the study of ecological distribution conflicts and the ways in which power affects access over resources as well as opportunities for human-centred development.
-Drawing from a range of approaches—particularly, ecological economics, post- structuralism and neo-Marxism—the course will examine key concepts and theoretical frameworks that underlie the contemporary critique of development and growth.
+The course offers a critical introduction to the interdisciplinary field of Political Ecology (PE), the study of the ways in which power affects socio-environmental relations and processes.
+The course will offer a global view of the current ecological crisis and its political, economic, cultural and epistemological dimensions and interconnections.
+Drawing from a range of critical approaches, the course will examine key concepts and theoretical frameworks that underlie the contemporary political ecological critique of capitalism and development.

-2.- Degrowth Economics (Giorgos Kallis, Salvador Pueyo) 20 hours
+2.- Degrowth Economics (Giorgos Kallis and Salvador Pueyo) 20 hours

 An introduction to the classics and foundational texts of ecological economics, followed by a discussion of political economy, and their application to the understanding of the growth process, and contemporary debates about degrowth.